mallik3006/ds-spark-aws-emr/README.md

 ### Introduction

 Customer churn prediction is one of the most important real World use case scenarios for different kinds of businesses.
 In this article I analyze customer data of a music service company to build a model which can predict the customer churn rate.
 The full dataset is 12 GB in size and to be able to analyze such a large dataset, Amazon Elastic MapReduce service is leveraged.
 The service is used to create a cluster of nodes with preinstalled open source tool — Apache Spark.
-Following is the configuration used:

 ### Setup